jerry-wjl/full-stack-cncf-demo/README.md

 ==========

 The next steps will show you how to build a shopping app and do a demo pusing it to the local repo on devnode and then building a pipeline and deploying to kubernetes.
-Stay tuned.
-Link will appear here.
+Click [here](HOWTODEMO.md) to learn how to run a sample app in a jenkins pipeline using all the components in this build.